HEERA ALAYA

 How does discrimination take place in America?

 At times in America, Asia was exoticised and of interest, and at other times, politically, they were at odds with Asia.
-Suddenly, this threat of this yellow peril from the East creeps into everything.
-So, from a very early age in America, characters including Fu Manchu, Ming the Merciless, and the Dragon Lady are still within American consciousness.
+Suddenly, this threat of the yellow peril from the East creeps into everything.
+So, from a very early age, characters such as Fu Manchu, Ming the Merciless, and the Dragon Lady remain part of the American consciousness.

 And then we have this whole shift in terms of looking at Asians as this model minority in America, taking away the reality of the difficulties in language access, medical access, all of these different issues that every new American struggles with.
 And yes, the model minority, in a way, takes away our diversity; it takes away our struggle and resilience.
-So, discrimination in America takes place on multiple levels.
+So, discrimination in America occurs at multiple levels.

-I remember being in several meetings—even in academia, when I was a professor—and when I would voice myself and feel passionate about a specific issue that was going on, I could always tell there was this shock that I had a voice.
+I remember being in several meetings—even in academia, when I was a professor—and when I would voice my opinion and feel passionate about a specific issue, I could always tell there was a sense of shock that I had a voice.
 There is an assumption that Asians and Asian Americans are quiet, go along with the status quo, and don’t have ideas of how systems work and how systems must change.
 I still notice this conjecture—that we won’t speak up.

 I think it is so important now, especially with the resurgence of anti-Asian violence in this country and abroad, that we speak up, that we are heard and that we exemplify in every situation.
 We are a diverse community, we have diverse voices, we have needs within this country [America]that aren’t always being met, and things can get better and should get better.

-Is it essential to be the head of an organisation [Dana Tai Soon Burgess Dance Company] to effect change?
+Is it necessary to be the head of an organisation [Dana Tai Soon Burgess Dance Company] to effect change?

 Why do you emphasise listening?

-I was referring to where we are within the cultural conversations in the landscape of America right now.
+I was referring to where we are in American cultural conversations right now.
 Of course, there is a lot of anger about inequality and what has occurred in our history.
 Yet, we must find succinct responses within those conversations and listen.
-And listen very carefully to what people are saying, to what institutions are saying so that we can respond with the highest level of intelligence—
+And listen very carefully to what people are saying, to what institutions are saying, so that we can respond with the highest level of intelligence—

 Instead of being reactive—

 Exactly.
-We have to move beyond the emotional response to become change makers who can articulate from a very high standard what we want the outcome to be.
+We have to move beyond the emotional response to become change-makers who can articulate, to a very high standard, what we want the outcome to be.

-You are the first-ever Smithsonian Institution’s Choreographer-in-Residence based at the National Portrait Gallery [NPG].
+You are the inaugural Choreographer-in-Residence at the Smithsonian Institution’s National Portrait Gallery (NPG).
 What does this position mean to you?

 So, it’s [being Choreographer-in-Residence] very personal.
-I have been in the position for nearly seven years, and it is a wonderful confluence of how I grew up with the background of my life because it allows me to be within a visual arts situation but create through the medium of dance.
+I have been in this position for nearly seven years, and it is a wonderful confluence of my background and upbringing, as it allows me to be in a visual arts context while creating through dance.

-In another way, there is a considerable responsibility to enliven stories from the collection, which speak to the canvas of American history that has not necessarily been placed at the forefront of the collection in the past.
-Much of what I do is to look for diverse stories—I think about diversity to allow audiences to contemplate the history of America in a three-dimensional way.
+In another way, there is considerable responsibility to enliven stories from the collection that speak to the canvas of American history, which has not necessarily been placed at the forefront of the collection.
+Much of what I do is to seek out diverse stories—I think about diversity to help audiences contemplate America’s history in a three-dimensional way.

-How does the responsibility that comes with the honour [of being Choreographer-in-Residence at the National Portrait Gallery] weigh on you?
+How does the weight of responsibility that comes with this honour as Choreographer-in-Residence at the National Portrait Gallery affect you?

-I am always very cognizant of my responsibility and trying to figure out how to make beautiful and sublime art.
+I am always very cognizant of my responsibility and am trying to figure out how to make beautiful, sublime art.
 Many artists approach the question of equity, inclusion and diversity in a way that is sometimes more cerebral.
-And yes, I am very interested in going through a cerebral process but ensuring that it maintains an artistic dance quality within that versus moving into performance art.
+And yes, I am interested in pursuing a cerebral process while ensuring it maintains an artistic dance quality, rather than moving into performance art.

-Does your position at the NPG and access to resources allow you to create as you wish?
+Does your role at the NPG, along with access to its resources, allow you to create as you wish?

-The one exciting thing for me is that after seven years at the NPG, I am starting to move through different museums nationally.
+The one exciting thing for me is that, after seven years at the NPG, I am starting to move through different museums across the country.
 And that is exciting—we are launching all these new relationships this coming season—we will be at the University of Art in New Mexico, the Baltimore Museum of Art and the National Building Museum.

-I am in conversation with three other museums nationally—with different collections—located on different coasts of the United States continent.
+I am in conversation with three other museums nationwide, with different collections and located on different coasts of the United States.
 I am excited because I have learned how to work with many different museums out of this residency, study and embrace various collections, and figure out a way to honour those collections through dance.

-I am trying to remember if I heard you say this in person or if it was in one of your interviews: that with access to the National Portrait Gallery [NPG], you walk in the gallery late at night.
+I am trying to recall whether I heard you mention this in person or during one of your interviews: that with access to the National Portrait Gallery [NPG], you sometimes stroll through the gallery late at night.

 Oh, it’s so great.
 An example is after hours at the museum [NPG] with George Takei (he played Sulu in Star Trek; his photo is in the National Portrait Gallery collection).
 We [Dana and George] met down there one night to talk and walk through the museum.
-It’s quite wonderful to have these moments to explore a collection without other individuals and, in choosing so, to converse with one individual while you are walking (or I could walk by myself, too).
+It’s quite wonderful to have these moments to explore a collection without other people and, in choosing so, to converse with one person while walking (or I could walk by myself, too).
 It is all unique, and I love that; it feels very personal.

-Considering your humble beginning, having access to this world must be surreal.
+Given your humble beginnings, having access to such a prestigious space must feel surreal.

 It makes me think of my parents’ unrequited dreams.
 I believe that all of us—children of parents—have our hopes and dreams, and some of those dreams don’t come to fruition in our lifetime.
 From the moment they hold us as babies, we are embedded with their hopes and dreams, which become part of our calling.

-Do you need specific intelligence to compose eloquently?
+Do you require specific intelligence to compose eloquently?

 That is an interesting question.
-Because language was such an issue from a young age, communication verbally and in writing was challenging.
-Going to bilingual schools and speaking Spanglish, English, and some Korean, my kinesthetic and visual understanding of the world or intelligence drives me.
+Because language was such an issue from a young age, verbal and written communication were challenging.
+Going to bilingual schools and speaking Spanglish, English, and some Korean, my kinesthetic and visual understanding of the world or intelligence, drives me.

 How did you, as an individual, hone your authenticity and art form?

 Definitely, but I did not have a choice.
 I am driven to make art a certain way and explore it the way I do, and I never felt there was an option to vary from that.
 People sometimes ask,” Why did you become a dancer and a choreographer?”
 And I always say, “Oh my gosh, there was no other option.”
-There wasn’t any other thing I wanted to pursue.
+There wasn’t anything else I wanted to pursue.

 Good for us!